Updating the Sun Room | Home Renovations

 It is so nice to finally have the first room finished and usuable… and we are all loving it.

-For more blog posts on buying and renovating our Cumbrian home, check out my house renovations category here.
+For more blog posts on buying and renovating our Cumbrian home, check out my house renovations on my blog.
 Have you got ideas of house and home content you'd like to see?
 Feel free to share your ideas in the comments below.